Achieving a Healthy Balance of Connection and Accountability in the Workplace Through Synergy

 What the Right Balance Looks Like

-We call the right balance "synergy."
+We refer to the right balance as "synergy."
 Synergy can be recognized by seeing projects being completed on time; team understanding of organizational goals and objectives; experiencing low to no stress among team members; witnessing an aura of fun and positive attitudes; high willingness for collaboration and problem solving; increased productivity and efficiency; fewer workplace accidents; higher profit; longer employee retention; and resistance to distractions and petty behaviors that break down trust among the team.

 Steps for Achieving Balanced Synergy